Rules and Program Information

 USI, including the COM and all members, assume no liability or responsibility in administering this program nor do they make any guarantees of any kind.
 Your comments and suggestions are always welcome – improvement ideas are especially appreciated.
 USI will be changing as we grow in hopes of making island collecting even more exciting!

-We are not affiliated in any way with the Islands On The Air (IOTA) awards program offered by the Radio Society of Great Britain (RSGB).
+We are not affiliated in any way with the Islands On The Air (IOTA) awards program offered by the Islands on the Air (IOTA) Ltd.

 Thanks, 73 and have fun CHASING ISLANDS!